Alert icon

 Construction project managers deal with the big picture and are responsible for the overall planning, co-ordination and control of a project from beginning to end.

-Building and construction managers oversee building projects
+Building and construction managers plan and co-ordinate building projects